pravega/pravega-operator/README.md

 > Note: If you are running on Google Kubernetes Engine (GKE), please [check this first](doc/development.md#installation-on-google-kubernetes-engine).

 We use cert-manager for certificate management for webhook services in Kubernetes.
 In case you plan to use the same, you would need to install cert-manager : [link to cert-manager install doc]( https://cert-manager.io/docs/installation/kubernetes/)

 Then use Helm to quickly deploy a Pravega operator with the release name `foo`.

 ```
-$ helm install charts/pravega-operator --name foo
+$ helm install foo charts/pravega-operator
 ```

 Verify that the Pravega Operator is running.